JMS55/jms55.github.io/content/posts/2026_08_29_bevy_sixth_birthday/index.md

 I've contributed several PRs to wgpu this year thanks to AI (and not only me; wgpu's open PR count has doubled in the last few months, not due to review times getting longer, but due to the sheer velocity of new PRs).

 On the other hand, I've found AI pretty worthless for actually complex tasks.
-E.g. when asking it about complex MIS weights in ReSTIR, if I asked 6 different times, it would give me 6 different conflicting answers about whether the math is right or not, even when prompted to verify everything that it can through code.
+E.g. when asking it about complex MIS weights in ReSTIR, if I asked 6 different times, it would give me 6 different conflicting answers about whether the math was right or not, even when prompted to verify everything that it can through code.
 Maybe if I used Fable max and let it run for 16 hours I would have had a different experience, but I'm not going to do that.

 Furthermore, even if AI could give me the right answer, _I wouldn't understand it_.
 I've found that it's very easy to produce something working without putting effort into the design, but if you keep doing that, you very quickly start having zero understanding of what you've built, and can no longer reason about it.
 It becomes impossible to further work on the project, and generally just feels awful.
 Maybe eventually AI will become so good that this won't be an issue, but currently it's very easy to move fast while having no idea where you've gone and how to go forward.
 To me, this is a bigger problem than any individual slop PR.